We support student development by creating gender and sexuality initiatives that contribute to a healthy campus climate.

 Preferred Name and Gender Pronoun Options

-Anyone wishing to request usage of a preferred first name or gender must meet with one of the following designated officials on campus to discuss the scope and limitations of the request.
+Anyone wishing to request usage of a preferred first name or gender must meet with designated officials from the following areas on campus to discuss the scope and limitations of the request.

-The listed designated officials will meet with those requesting a preferred first name and/or gender identifier change.
-Since the College database system does not currently allow for an automatic change of names and gender identifiers, the College therefore cannot ensure that a preferred first name and gender identifier will be used at all times.
+Designated officials will meet those requesting a preferred first name and/or gender identifier change.
+Since the College database system does not currently allow for an automatic change of names and gender identifiers, the College, therefore, cannot ensure that a preferred first name and gender identifier will be used at all times.
 However, the listed designated officials will inform only those that need to know of the request to use the preferred first name and gender identifier instead.
 Those that need to know generally include faculty and professional staff members where a legal name is the only documented name for an individual on their roster.